 The retail industry faces a callous trading environment with numerous high street casualties.
 The majority of these organizations did not adapt to changing consumer habits; they failed to spot the changing trends and adjust their business models accordingly.
 In the wake of the COVID-19 pandemic, where changes came in at an unprecedented speed, the companies lacking the ability to make quick changes fall even further behind.

 These retailers are not alone in being slow to adapt.
 Part of the problem is the lack of a solid foundation on which to base business decisions.
 Many organizations are still too reliant on outdated systems, siloed data, and masses of spreadsheets for analysis, simulation, and planning within their business.
 These point solutions are cumbersome, unreliable, and require manual data management; entirely unfit to support a dynamic retail organization effectively.
 Retailers must get the fundamentals right if they are to succeed.

 But what should retailers consider to best prepare themselves for the near future?
 In a nutshell, an integrated approach to making business decisions; a unified platform for retail decisions.
 To do this, they need to have three fundamental aspects in place:

-It all begins with data, a resource which retailers have in abundance.
+It all begins with data, a resource that retailers have in abundance.
 Sales figures, stock levels, distribution stats, and footfall; the list is endless.
-In order to effectively make use of it, a comprehensive retail Business Intelligence tool is required, which brings all data sources together in dashboards and reports for easy analysis, no matter how large the dataset.
-This provides a solid foundation on which to base all analyses and removes the risk of erroneous or outdated data presented by spreadsheets.
+A comprehensive all-in-one retail Business Intelligence (BI) tool is required to effectively use it, bringing all data sources together in dashboards and reports for easy analysis no matter how large the dataset.
+This provides a solid foundation for basing all analyses and removing the risk of erroneous or outdated data presented by spreadsheets.

 Read our free document to discover why BOARD is the "One-Stop Shop" for any smart and agile grocer